elysemontano/elyse-lecture-notes/cat-tinder/frontend/cat-tinder-testing.md

 ```

 Now I can see all of the stuff rendering on my page.
 I can call on these things to make sure my App page is rendering something specific.

+- Act: getting the method I need to pull this information.
+Here I know I want to see a greeting, so I can store it in a variable

 There are some specific React Testing Library methods we are going to frequent:
 - getByText(): finds an element by it's text value